nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 Create a multiple alignment of the sequences using a custom reference.
 After this alignment, columns with gaps in the reference are removed.
-Additionally, the `--fill-gaps` flag fills gaps in non-reference sequences with “N” characters.
+Additionally, the `--fill-gaps` flag fills gaps in non-reference sequences with "N" characters.
 These modifications force all sequences into the same coordinate space as the reference sequence.

 ```